tayganr/purviewlab/modules/module08.md

     | Assign access to | `User, group, or service principal` |
     | Select | `<account-name>` |

+    > :bulb: **Did you know?**
+    >
+    > **Monitoring Reader** role can view all monitoring data but cannot modify any resource or edit any settings related to monitoring resources.
+This role is appropriate for users in an organization such as Azure Purview administrators.

     ![Assign Role](../images/module08/08.03-access-assign.png)

 4. Navigate to the **Role assignments** tab and confirm the identity has been assigned the **Monitoring Reader** role.
 Tip: Filter **Scope** to `This resource` to limit the results.